Catherine: Even if the answer is "yes"?

 - Attack on Titan has Reiner Braun.
 Considered by the others to be stable and reliable, he's actually the least mentally stable of The Moles, although at least part of this is that he's so mentally broken that he completely forgets that he's actually a spy and that his cover isn't his real life.

 - Mami Tomoe from Puella Magi Madoka Magica is a tragic example.
-Her selfish wish to save her own life, but forgetting her parents made her incredibly guilty.
-As an atoner she decided to fight the witches and clear off her sin by saving as many lives as possible.
-Of course, as a teenager who risks her life everyday, she's often afraid, depressed and lonely but has created the image of a flawless, elegant and matured Cool Big Sis.
-She eventually becomes The Mentor and Cool Big Sis to the other Magical Girls.
+Her selfish wish to save her own life at the cost of forgetting her parents made her feel incredibly guilty; to atone, she decided to fight the witches and clear off her sin by saving as many lives as possible.
+Of course, as a teenager who risks her life every day, she's often afraid, depressed and lonely but has created the image of a flawless, elegant and matured Cool Big Sis.
+She eventually becomes a mentor and Cool Big Sis to the other Magical Girls.
 However, in the third known timeline, when she found out the truth of Magical Girls eventually turning into witches like Sayaka had done before, she went completely berserk, Mercy Killing the other girls with the intent to commit suicide.
 She succeeds with Kyoko, but Homura is saved by Madoka killing Mami.
 After this event, Homura discovered that Mami's mental stability is probably the worst, and from then on dissociates herself from her.

 - Mobile Suit Gundam SEED has Rau le Creuset, who throughout the series seems to be a calm, efficient Reasonable Authority Figure who just happens to be working for the bad guys.
 This made the revelation of how seriously twisted he really is all the more shocking when he started ranting and raving in front of Kira and Mu.
 And then he goes right back to being calm and collected in public after said confrontation.
 Bonus points for actually wearing a mask all the time, and it only comes off when he's at the height of his crazy episode.